 Serate finished high school in Georgia and enlisted in the Army where he served as a logistician.
 He rose through the Army ranks quickly, going from an E1 to an E7 in 8 years.

 "The Army was the best thing that ever happened to me.
 It was pretty easy.
 All I had to do was do what I was told," Serate said.
 "I learned from a lot of great mentors on what to do and not to do.
 They helped shape me in a lot of adverse situations ...
 I have been good under pressure since I was eight."

 After serving in the Army for 15 years, which included seven deployments to Kosovo, Bosnia, Afghanistan, and Iraq, Serate took an early retirement.
-His last duty station was Fort Bragg and he decided to stay in Fayetteville and go back to school.
+His last duty station was Fort Liberty and he decided to stay in Fayetteville and go back to school.

 He began working several jobs while awaiting his retirement paperwork.
 Serate knew that he wanted to go back to school to get his degree, and after looking around, he decided on Fayetteville State.
 Because of his life and military experience, he began Fayetteville State with 40 credit hours.
 He is currently at 91 credit hours and will graduate next spring.
 He plans to continue his education and get his Master's in Public Administration.